jcburley/joker/GOSTD.md

 ### 2021-03-23

+`[]byte` arguments and fields are now supported in function calls and ctors, and also support automatic conversion from strings (e.g. an object of type `String`).
+More like this to come, but this is a nice proof-of-concept, as it enables (for example) sending an email to an SMTP server.

 Got `chan` and (empty) `struct{}` types working at a rudimentary level.

-Receivers that have no return values are now implemented; the Joker wrappers return `NIL`, just as for regular functions and methods.
+Receivers that have no return values are now implemented; their Joker wrappers return `NIL`, just as for regular functions and methods.

 Types defined (recursively) in terms of builtin types are now pass-by-value (and construct-by-value), as is `struct{}`.